HamWAN/django-ssl-client-auth/README.md

 ### SSL

-Set up nginx and create SSL certificates for your server and set up the paths to server private key, server certificate and CA certificate used to sign the client certificates.
-Example configuration file is in samples/nginx.conf
+Set up apache and create SSL certificates for your server and set up the paths to server private key, server certificate and CA certificate used to sign the client certificates.
+Example configuration file is in samples/apachesite

 If you are on OS X, I suggest OS X KeyChain access for doing this for testing, as it will automatically make your client certificates available in